nicosResearchAndDevelopment/odrl-extension-xauth/README.md

-# odrl-extension-xauth
+# xauth, ODRL extension for Authentication and Authorization

-xauth, ODRL extension Authentication and Authorization
+---